Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Bouton and the NSE

-In this section, we apply the analysis of Bouton to the NSE.
-The steps in his work as well as the theorem from the previous section are duplicated here, now for the case of the NSE.

-$\mathbf{(A^{\prime})}$ The finite transformations and their corresponding infinitesimal group operators which leave the NSE invariant have been studied and published extensively in the literature.
-They were derived by Pukhnachev in 2D \cite{Puk60} and in 3-dimensional space by Bytev \cite{Byt72} and Lloyd \cite{Llo81}, where the latter results were additionally corroborated by Olver \cite{Olv82}.
-According to Lloyd \cite{Llo81}, the NSE admits the scaling transformation
+The finite transformations and their corresponding infinitesimal group operators which leave the NSE invariant have been studied and published extensively in the literature.
+They were derived in 3-dimensional space by Lloyd \cite{Llo81}: the NSE admits time translations, scale changes and rotations (details provided in later chapters), the finite scaling transformation being

 where primed quantities are transformed quantities; we no longer use the index ``1" to denote transformation.
 We omit the admitted groups that are not Lie groups.
-Also omitted is the group of rotations as it did not yield invariants.
-The time translation group is trivial and is not considered here.
 The NSE does not admit any other groups \cite{Llo81}.
-The scaling transformation above is a one-parameter Lie group.
+According to recent work by Ercan and Kavvas the general scaling transformation admitted by the Navier-Stokes equation is \cite{Erc15}: